Tintype Info

 I look forward to hearing from you!

-Visit my studio in October for Portland Open Studios 2022!
+Read about my work for Portland Open Studios

 See me featured on an episode of Oregon Public Broadcasting’s ‘Art Beat’ series working in the wet plate process here.